Mahi Kur Cave: The discovery of Mahi Kur Cave

 In 1930, two Danish naturalists came to Papi district with the executors of the Tehran-South Railway project.
 After investigating the tributaries of the Sirom River and Kairud Stream, they arrived at a water hole near the village of Levan and encountered with a type of blind fish.
 They took several specimens of the blind fish to their country and registered them as "Iranocypris" and apparently refuse to reveal the location of the fish.

 On June 17, 1951, the research and exploration team of an English researcher named Anthony John Smith from Oxford University traveled to Iran to the city of Kerman to discover the location of the blind fish.
 But after three months he returned to England with no result.
 Twenty-six years later he realized the fish he was looking for is not in Kerman's aqueducts and is in the Zagros Mountains.

-In 1977, following the Danes paths of discovery, he traveled to the Papi district in Lorestan province and succeeded in discovering the location of the blind fish and took some samples of them with him to England.
-Among the fish that Smith took on his second trip to England is an example similar to the one previously discovered by the Danes and registered under the name Iranocypris.
-But the second type of fish discovered by Smith, was unknown and rare therefore the name of the blind fish was registered under the name "Paracobits smithi".

-After a few years, for the third time Anthony Smith returned to Iran with an excellent diving team and digs deeper into the water inside the cave and managed to find a number of other blind fish.
-It seems that Smith did not announce any location of this cave and only mentions it in a book he later wrote entitled "The Blind White Fish of Iran".